VuTuanAnh-1368/FallDetectionSystem_STM32_ADXL345/README.md

 # Fall Detection Device using STM32F03C8T6 and ADXL345 sensor.
+  The Fall Detection Device is designed to enhance safety for individuals prone to falls, such as the elderly or those with physical disabilities.
+By leveraging the capabilities of the STM32F103C8T6 microcontroller and the ADXL345 accelerometer, this device continuously monitors for sudden movements or orientations that indicate a fall.
 ### Project Overview
 This project utilizes the STM32F103C8T6 microcontroller and the ADXL345 accelerometer sensor to detect falls.
 The system provides real-time status updates and alerts on a 16x02 LCD display and uses LEDs for visual indications of the system's state and alerts.